 4. Kids can learn anytime, anywhere.

-Back in the good old days, kids would learn how to count, add, subtract and multiply by helping out at the family store.
+Back in the good old days, kids would learn how to count, add, subtract, and multiply by helping at the family store.
 Kids would learn how plants grew by tending a garden.
 Most, if not all, learning was done with practical application and not in a classroom.
 In my opinion, kids learn best when they learn at their pace and outside the confines of a schoolroom.
-Homeschooling kids can learn at the kitchen table, out on the patio, at their desk, or while waiting on a sibling to finish dance classes.
+Homeschooling kids can learn at the kitchen table, on the patio, at their desk, or while waiting for a sibling to finish dance classes.

 5. They can learn important life skills.

 One thing public schools do not teach anymore is practical life skills.
-Even when I was in public school (a million years ago, it seems), no one taught us how to balance a checkbook or how to understand loan amortization schedules.
-These things would have greatly benefitted me when I entered college and managed my own finances (and got many student loans I didn’t fully understand).
-It’s a shame that our kids aren’t being taught how to survive in the real world on a practical level, and instead, being forced to pass calculus even though most will never need to use it.
+Even when I was in public school (a million years ago, it seems), no one taught us how to balance a checkbook or understand loan amortization schedules.
+These things would have greatly benefitted me when I entered college and managed my finances (and I got many student loans I didn’t fully understand).
+It’s a shame that our kids aren’t taught how to survive in the real world on a practical level and, instead, are forced to pass calculus even though most will never need to use it.

 6. Creativity and imagination are nurtured, not stifled.

-Unfortunately, many public schools are cutting creative programs because they don’t have the funding.
+Unfortunately, many public schools are cutting creative programs because they lack funding.
 This means that art, music, dance, theater, and other creative outlets are being removed from our kids’ learning resources.
 For me, this is not acceptable.
-I come from a legacy of creative minds, and the arts are life to my family and many other families.
-Pursuing creative interests also stimulates parts of a child’s brain essential to proper learning and development.
-With homeschooling, you can nurture your child’s particular talents and creative interests and watch them shine!
+I come from a legacy of creative minds; the arts are life to my family and many others.
+Pursuing creative interests also stimulates parts of a child’s brain essential to proper learning and development.5 With homeschooling, you can nurture your child’s particular talents and creative interests and watch them shine!